CloudBindle/bindle/README.md

 *Do not forget to shut down your instances!*

-### CentOS Information

-This is for development of features relating to CentOS support.
-It includes the following updates and fixes:

-* A CentOS 6.2 64-bit base box.
-* Compatibility with Vagrant v1.4.0
-* Minimal, Master and SeqWare Master install scripts for CentOS.
-* A veewee definition to create a CentOS base box, for use with [veewee](https://github.com/jedi4ever/veewee).

-#### Veewee Installation and Usage Instructions (Mac)
+## Veewee Installation and Usage Instructions (Mac)

+VeeWee can be used to create CentOS base boxes

 1. Get veewee from here, as follows:
     `git clone https://github.com/jedi4ever/veewee.git`